+One member of our board of directors, J. Lamont Keen, will retire from the board of directors effective immediately prior to the Annual Meeting.
+After Mr. Keen's retirement, the board of directors will consist of 10 members.
 Upon the recommendation of our Corporate Governance and Nominating Committee, our board of directors has nominated the 10 individuals listed below to serve as directors.
-Each of the nominees served as a member of our board of directors during 2015.
-The nominees consist of eight independent directors, as defined by the rules of the New York Stock Exchange, our current President and CEO (Darrel Anderson), and our former CEO (J. LaMont Keen).
+All of the nominees served as members of our board of directors during 2017.
+The nominees consist of nine independent directors, as defined by the rules of the New York Stock Exchange, and our current President and CEO (Darrel Anderson).